Bribie Island

 Bribie Island is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Bribie Island, as per the latest Census, consists of 73.2% houses and 26.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 78.8% houses and 21.2% other dwellings.
-The home ownership level in Bribie Island is higher than that of Brisbane metro, at 56.3%, with the remaining dwellings either mortgaged (20.2%) or rented (23.6%).
-The median monthly mortgage repayment in the area is $1,647, aligning with the Brisbane metro average, while the median weekly rent figure is recorded at $335, compared to Brisbane metro's $1,647 and $350 respectively.
-Nationally, Bribie Island's mortgage repayments are lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.
+Dwelling structure in Bribie Island, as evaluated at the 2016 Census, comprised 73.2% houses and 26.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 78.8% houses and 21.2% other dwellings.
+Home ownership in Bribie Island stood at 56.3%, with mortgaged dwellings at 20.2% and rented dwellings at 23.6%.
+The median monthly mortgage repayment was $1,647, aligning with the Brisbane metro average, while median weekly rent was $335, compared to Brisbane metro's $1,647 and $350 respectively.
+Nationally, Bribie Island's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing